Book Review: On The Pact by Jennifer Militello No. 8

 —Christopher McCormick, MAR.

-Poetry Review: The Track the Whales Make by Marjorie Saiser
+Book Review: On The Track the Whales Make by Marjorie Saiser No. 6

 The Track the Whales Make: New and Selected Poems by Marjorie Saiser.
 Lincoln, Nebraska: University of Nebraska Press, 2021.
 181 pages. $19.95, print.